punchplatform/kooker/README.md

 ## Tooltips

 The Makefile file provides a set of commands to interact with your deployed kubernetes cluster.
-The `start` command is a wraps some of them, but you can use them independently if necessary.
+The `start` command wraps some of them, but you can use them independently if necessary.

 ```sh